prismic-archive/scala-play-lesbonneschoses/README.md

 ## Les Bonnes Choses, Play with Scala

 This is a example project made by the prismic.io team as a showcase to help developers get started.
-It consumes the content repository available at [https://lesbonneschoses.prismic.io/api](https://lesbonneschoses.prismic.io/api).
+By default, it consumes the content repository available at [https://lesbonneschoses.prismic.io/api](https://lesbonneschoses.prismic.io/api).

 You can also visit the public version hosted at [http://lesbonneschoses.prismic.me](http://lesbonneschoses.prismic.me).

+### Get started

+This project gets started and installed exactly like the Play with Scala starter project, you will find all information [in its README file](https://github.com/prismicio/scala-play-starter/blob/master/README.md).

+#### Connect it to your own Les Bonnes Choses repository

+First, create your own Les Bonnes Choses content repository if you haven't: from your [prismic.io dashboard](https://prismic.io/dashboard/), click on the "Fork it now!" button in the "Fork the Les Bonnes Choses repository" frame.

+Then, configure the project as described in the "Configure" paragraph of [the starter project's README file](https://github.com/prismicio/scala-play-starter/blob/master/README.md).

+Now, you can change content in your Les Bonnes Choses repository, and it will reflect in your local project.

 ### Licence